 Comprehensive income is comprised of net income and other comprehensive income/(loss).
-We include unrealized gains and losses on available for sale debt securities related to Series A Biohaven Preferred Shares, which is the only component of accumulated other comprehensive income as of June 30, 2021 and December 31, 2020.
+We include Unrealized losses/(gains) on available for sale debt securities related to the Series A Biohaven Preferred Shares, which is the only component of accumulated other comprehensive income as of September 30, 2021 and December 31, 2020.